 Edo Period Franchise; The Original McDonalds

 Many schools have these stories.
 When you look at the samurai in the Edo period you find a class that needs to make ends meet.
 Some of these stories help sell and ad prestige to a school.
-We should imagine the realm that was the Edo area during the early 1600's to 1865.
+We should imagine the realm that was the Edo area during the early 1600s to 1865.
 No major wars.
 Fighting freely was prohibited by law.
 This was the time when bujutsu systems greatly expanded and were codified.
 Some in great detail.

 The martial arts were no longer just for the samurai elite.
 Farmers and merchants now had a chance also to gain status and money in the world of martial arts.
 One could devote themselves for a few years and depart for another area and open their own school.
 Even rework techniques and create new systems.
-And some schools such as Hokushin Ittō Ryū 北辰一刀流 did just that but without the embellishments of mountain spirits bestowing gifts.
+Some schools such as Hokushin Ittō Ryū 北辰一刀流 did just that but without the embellishments of mountain spirits bestowing gifts.

 You can also trace some similar ideas and movements from one school to another.
-In a different time, it seems it was more palatable to create some mythic origin than to say, "me and kono-san spent two months together in the forest and came up with this. here you go!".
+In a different time, it seems it was more palatable to create some mythic origin than to say, "Me and Kono-san spent two months together in the forest and came up with this.
+Here you go!".

 It says more about the genius and hard work of these creators to branch out and create new systems.
 I would also argue that the forms we know today might not be as polished as those when it first started.
 It would be foolish to think so, however it seems many people are living with this delusion.
-Even if one were to think up two person forms on their own it had to have been perfected with a partner.
+Even if one were to think up two-person forms on their own, it had to have been perfected with a partner.

 It would do us well to see the creator myths as they are and nothing more.
 Enjoy the martial art or koryū and don't hold up the origins as the ultimate truth or use it as some marketing ploy to notch your system above someone else's.